|

 Take Calculated Risks

-I truly believe that if you want to do better than average, you have to take calculated risks.
-People take risks all the time, but they don’t always think them through in advance.
+You must take calculated risks if you want to do better than average.
+People take risks but don’t always think them through in advance.
 Take time to think about possible outcomes before you take the risks.

 Read More